HubitatCommunity/CoCoHue/README.md

 devices without polling).
 The `off()` command on a scene device will turn off the associated group (using the Hubitat device if available) or (for classic/"non-GroupScene" scenes) the associated lights, but in most cases it would be desirable to manually turn the group/lights off yourself instead of using the scene device (you'll have more control and know exactly what the outcome should be instead of CoCoHue inferring one for you).
+CoCoHue provides options for handling scene device on/off state and can optionally show other scenes for same room/zone/group as off when another is activated.

 2. Groups: the "Change Level" capability is implemented, meaning the "Start Level Change" and "Stop Level Change" commands are implemented on CoCoHue group devices, not just individual bulbs.
 Like Hubitat, by default, most group changes will propagage to